The Excel WORKDAY.INTL Function

 Note that the start_date and [holidays] arguments should be input as either:

 - References to cells containing dates

-- If you attempt to input these date arguments as text, Excel may misinterpret them, due to different date systems, or date interpretation settings.
+If you attempt to input Excel date arguments as text, Excel may misinterpret them, depending on the date system, or date interpretation settings, on your computer.

 The spreadsheets below show three examples of the Excel Workday.Intl function.
-In all three examples, the function is used to calculate the date that is 25 work days after 01-Dec-2015, but the weekends and holidays are different in each case.
+In all three examples, the function is used to calculate the date that is 25 work days after 01-Dec-2015.
+However, the weekends and holidays are different in each case.

 Note that, in the above formulas: